nasa/harmony-py/CONTRIBUTING.md

 ## Commits

 Our ticketing and CI/CD tools are configured to sync statuses amongst each other.
 Commits play an important role in this process.
 Please start all commits with the Harmony ticket number associated with your feature, task, or bug.
-All commit messages should follow the format "harmony-XXXX: [Your commit message here]"
+All commit messages should follow the format "HARMONY-XXXX: [Your commit message here]"

 ## Disclaimer